-c.
-Foreign Currencies
+2.5 Foreign Currencies

-i) Functional and Presentation Currency
+Functional and Presentation Currency

-The financial statements of the Group are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
-The financial statements are presented in Ringgit Malaysia ("RM"), which is also the Company's functional currency.
+The individual financial statements of each entity in the Group are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
+The consolidated financial statements are presented in Ringgit Malaysia ("RM"), which is also the Company's functional currency.

-c.
-Foreign Currencies (Cont'd)
+2.5 Foreign Currencies (continued)

-ii) Foreign Currency Transactions
+Foreign Currency Transactions (ii)

 Transactions in foreign currencies are recorded on initial recognition in the functional currency at exchange rates approximating those ruling at the transaction dates.
-Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the reporting date.
+Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the reporting